TailwindFinancial/TailwindOS-app/README.md

-# Tailwind Lite Mobile App
+# Tailwind Mobile App - Beta 1.0.0

-A modern, beautifully designed mobile application for group expense tracking and splitting built with React Native and Expo.
+A mobile application for group expense tracking and splitting built with React Native and Expo.

 ## Overview

-Tailwind Lite is a mobile expense splitting application that makes it easy for groups to track shared expenses, split bills, and settle up.
+Tailwind is a mobile expense splitting application that makes it easy for groups to track shared expenses, split bills, and settle up.
 The app features OCR receipt scanning, multi-currency support, social features like "Trip Wrapped," and seamless payment integrations.

 ## Features

 ### Core Functionality
 - **Expense Tracking**: Add and track expenses within group "pots"
-- **Smart Splitting**: Automatically split expenses among group members
+- **Bill Splitting**: Automatically split expenses among group members
 - **Receipt Scanning**: OCR-powered receipt scanning for quick expense entry
 - **Multi-Currency**: Real-time currency conversion for international groups
 - **Balance Tracking**: See who owes what at a glance